 Eczema is a chronic skin condition that can cause significant itching and irritation.
-Fortunately, Dr. Zaina Rashid can help patients of all ages manage their eczema symptoms with state-of-the-art treatments at La Peau Dermatology in Mesa, AZ.
+Fortunately, Dr. Zaina Rashid can help patients of all ages manage their eczema symptoms with state-of-the-art treatments at La Peau Dermatology servicing patients from Phoenix, Mesa, Chandler, Glendale, Gilbert Scottsdale, Peoria, and Tempe.

 Also called dermatitis, eczema is a chronic skin condition that causes red, scaly, itchy patches of skin that can bleed or weep when scratched or rubbed.
 Patches are often surrounded by crusting.
 Without proper medical attention, the areas of the skin affected by eczema can become hard and leathery, a condition called lichen simplex chronicus or simply lichenification.
 Scratching affected areas can also increase the risk of skin infections.
 Eczema is especially common among children, sometimes clearing up during adulthood.
 Less commonly, it develops later in adulthood.